JanssenProject/jans/docs/cedarling/cedarling-quick-start.md

        "CEDARLING_ID_TOKEN_TRUST_MODE": "never"
    }
    ```
-4. Click `Save` to initialize Cedarling.

-This will start the Cedarling in Tarp, fetch and validate your policy store, and configure Cedarling to validate requests based on the User.
+4. Click `Save` to initialize the Cedarling.
+The Cedarling will fetch and validate your policy store during the
+initialization.

+The Cedarling is ready to receive and evaluate authorization requests at this
+stage.

-### Step-3: Test the policy using cedarling
+### Step-3: Test authorization using the Cedarling

-1. Go to Tarp, under `Cedarling` tab, click on `Cedarling Unsigned Authz Form`
+1. Go to Tarp's `Cedarling` tab, click on `Cedarling Unsigned Authz Form`
-2. Input the following:
+2. Input the following in respective input boxes:

    ```JSON title="Principal"
        [